jswymer/mydoctest/articles/ui-how-setup-colored-indicator-cues.md

 <properties
-	pageTitle="How to: Set Up a Colored Indicator on Cues | Project “Madeira”" description="Learn how to use colored indicators on Cues in your role center." services="project-madeira"
+	pageTitle="How to: Set Up a Colored Indicator on Cues | Financials" description="Learn how to use colored indicators on Cues in your role center." services="project-madeira"
         documentationCenter=""